NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 `scripts/asr_language_modeling/ngram_lm/train_kenlm.py <https://github.com/NVIDIA/NeMo/blob/stable/scripts/asr_language_modeling/ngram_lm/train_kenlm.py>`__.

 This script would train an N-gram language model with KenLM library which can be used with the beam search decoders on top of the ASR models.
-This script supports both character level and BPE level encodings and models which is detected automatically from the type of the model.
+This script supports both character level and BPE level encodings and models which are detected automatically from the type of the model.